salbalkus/CausalTables.jl/paper/paper.md

 response variables is an important problem across many scientific disciplines. `CausalTables.jl` is a Julia package providing two important functionalities to support causal inference in Julia.
-First, it provides the `CausalTable`, a Tables.jl-compliant data structure that bundles tabular data with causal structure.
-This allows users to automatically select variables, like treatment and confounders, that are often necessary as input to estimate causal quantities.
-Second, the package's `StructuralCausalModel` interface simplifies simulating data with a given causal structure -- and unlike existing simulation tools, users can extract the ground truth distributions and their properties conditional on the data generated in previous steps.
+First, it provides the `CausalTable`, which bundles tabular data with causal structure.
+This allows users to automatically subset and manipulate variables such as treatment and confounders that often must be provided as input to causal estimators.
+Second, the package's `StructuralCausalModel` interface simplifies running simulations with a given causal structure -- unlike existing simulation tools, users can extract the ground truth distributions and their properties conditional on the data generated in previous steps.
 In this way, CausalTables.jl makes it easier to develop and experimentally evaluate new statistical causal inference methods in Julia.

 # Statement of need